glpaparelli/competitive-programming/notes/cp-notes.md

 We start the construction at the root vertex, and hence, we are able to compute the entire segment tree.
 The **time complexity of the construction** is O(n), assuming that the merge operation is O(1), as the merge operation gets called n times, which is equal to the number of internal nodes in the segment tree.
-#### 15.2.1.2 - Sum Queries
+#### 12.2.1.2 - Sum Queries
 We receive two integers $l$ and $r$, and we have to compute the sum of the segment $a[l,\dots,r]$ in $O(\log(n))$ time.
 To do this we will traverse the tree and use the precomputed sums of the segments.

 Let's assume that we are currently at the vertex that covers the segment $a[tl,\dots,tr]$.
 There are three possible cases:
 1) the segment $a[l,\dots,r]$ is equal to the corresponding segment of the current index, then we are finished and we return the sum that is stored in the vertex
-2) the segment of the query can fall completely into the domain of either the left or the right child.
-In this case we can simply go to the child vertex, which corresponding segment covers the query segment, and execute the algorithm described here with that vertex
+2) the segment of the query fall completely into the domain of either the left or the right child.
+In this case we can simply go to that child vertex, which corresponding segment covers the query segment, and execute the algorithm described here with that vertex
 3) the query segment intersects with both children.
 In this case we have no other option as to make two recursive calls, one for each child.
 First we go to the left child, compute a partial answer for this vertex (i.e. the sum of values of the intersection), then go the right child, compute the partial answer using that vertex, and then combine the answers.

 So processing a sum query is a function that recursively calls itself once with either the left or the right child (without changing the query boundaries), or twice, once for the left and once for the right child (by splitting the query into two subqueries).